mgx1/mgx1/README.md

 #### About me 👇
 - 🇧🇷 Brazilian
 - 🎂 21 years old
-- 📚 Studying to become a fullstack developer
 - 🎮 Games lover
 - ☕ Coffee lover